marioangst/motifr/README.md

 This package provides tools to analyze and visualize multi-level networks in general, and so-called integrated networks specifically.

-Multi-level networks combine multiple networks in one, e.g. social-ecological networks.
+Multi-level networks combine multiple networks in one representation, e.g. social-ecological networks.
 Integrated networks are specific networks combining causal loop diagrams (CLDs) and social networks.